 Item Status P443 Specific Terms of Reference In progress Costs and impacts To be determined from Elexon internal impact assessment and industry consultation EBGL Article 18 impacts Yes - based on current proposed solution Self-Governance?
 Initial view - not SG due to EBGL impacts Any Alternative Modifications?
-Not formally raised yet Views against Applicable BSC Objectives Workgroup to provide their initial views at this meeting
+Not formally raised yet Views against Applicable BSC Objectives Workgroup provided their initial views on the Proposed solution at Workgroup 4 and will provide their initial views on the Alternative solution(s) at this meeting